Main Content

 1 181

-3-D radiation pattern is not affected by data discard since there are enough data points along both the orthogonal planes for reconstruction of 3-D pattern.
-This result is the same as that of the above reconstructed 3-D radiation pattern.
+3-D radiation pattern is not affected by the discarded data since there are enough data points along both the orthogonal planes for reconstruction of a 3-D pattern.
+This result is similar to the above reconstructed 3-D radiation pattern.

 patternFromSlices(vertSlice,theta);